 Cosmopolitan Right shall be Limited to Conditions of Universal Hospitality

-The third and last article aims to extend hospitality beyond people, within a particular community or nation, to all people on earth, on the basis of the common right, of possession, on the surface of the earth.
-This allows for people, from distant territories, entering into peaceful relationships with one another, and prevent inhabitants from committing injustice to visitors, and vice versa.
+The third and last article aims to extend hospitality beyond people within a particular community or nation, to those across the national borders, on the basis of the common right and of possession of the earth.
+This allows people from distant territories to enter into peaceful relationships with one another, and prevent inhabitants from committing injustice to visitors, and vice versa.
 There are countless examples throughout human histories, and Kant named a few, e.g. the Barbary pirates and European’s arrival in America etc., that resulted in hostilities and violence because of a lack of universal hospitality.

-To end all hostilities between men and nations, Kant proposed a reasoned ground for surrendering our savage freedom, to resolve conflicts by force, to the constraints of law.
-The most admirable aspect, however, of Kant’s inquiry in perpetual peace, is perhaps how all of which is constructed on the basis of the right of individual, and of individuals as a nation, that attests to the humanistic principle in the Germanic tradition.
+To end all hostilities between men and nations, Kant proposed a reasoned ground for surrendering our savage freedom, and our urge to resolve conflicts by force, to the constraints of law.
+The most admirable aspect, however, of Kant’s inquiry in perpetual peace, is perhaps how all of which are constructed on the basis of the right of individual, and of individuals as a nation, that attests to the humanistic principle in the Germanic tradition.